-- Data protection impact assessments ("DPIAs").
-The Draft Guidance states that it is good practice to conduct DPIAs before introducing any monitoring, even where there is no legal requirement under the UK GDPR to do so.
+The Guidance states that it is good practice to conduct DPIAs before introducing any monitoring, even where there is no legal requirement under the UK GDPR to do so; and that any decision not to carry out a DPIA in such circumstances should be documented.
 DPIAs should consider the extent of an employee's privacy expectations, and the impact of monitoring on people generally, other than employees, such as household members if an employee is working from home.
 Current ICO DPIA guidance confirms that a DPIA will be required if the intended monitoring is covert and/or includes the processing of biometric data to uniquely identify individuals (e.g., electronic fingerprint scanning systems for time and access control or facial recognition sign on for devices) or the use of any monitoring tool which uses analytics to make inferences, predictions, or decisions.
-The Draft Guidance also points out that the DPIA process should include consulting impacted individuals unless there is a good reason not to, and this remains the case with respect to a worker monitoring scenario.
+The Guidance also points out that the DPIA process should include consulting impacted individuals unless there is a good reason not to, and this remains the case with respect to a worker monitoring scenario.
 Other than in the case of covert monitoring, employers should therefore consider whether to consult on any new monitoring and, to the extent they decide not to seek the views of the workforce, this decision should be documented.
-In practice, following this step may require careful thought, as introducing monitoring measures - particularly those with a biometric element - tend to be unpopular with the workforce and may trigger whistle blowing complaints. - Purpose limitation.
-Here, the Draft Guidance states that employers must be clear about the purpose of monitoring.
-Employers should document why they are monitoring workers and what they intend to do with the information they collect.
-The Draft Guidance is clear that there are only limited circumstances under which an employer can change its purpose for monitoring.
-These are where the new purpose is: compatible with its original purpose; related to a clear legal provision allowing the processing in the public interest; clearly in the worker's interest; or related to activity that no employer could reasonably ignore.
-The Draft Guidance states that "the types of activity an employer could not reasonably ignore might include criminal activity at work, gross misconduct and health and safety breaches which jeopardise workers."
-This will be helpful clarification for employers wishing to use CCTV footage collected for security purposes in connection with an investigation into suspected criminal activity or gross misconduct.
-Taking this example one step further if, while reviewing the footage in connection with the investigation, the employer also discovered lesser infringements being made by another worker, e.g. a worker taking unauthorised breaks, it seems unlikely that the employer could use this information for disciplinary purposes in relation to that employee.
-However, the confirmation that acts which may amount to gross misconduct are considered sufficiently serious to override the purpose limitation principle will be welcome to employers.
+In practice, following this step may require careful thought, as introducing monitoring measures - particularly those with a biometric element - tend to be unpopular with the workforce and may trigger whistle blowing complaints.